wompking/simplyDatapacks/README.md

 Here's a few Compactinator recipes, plus a template for making them:

 `ADD PICTURES HERE LATER`

+Ender Shards can also be used as cyan dye!

 ## Laser Rifle
 ###### Datapack Author: wompking
 This datapack adds a laser rifle and its ammunition.
 Its dependencies are:
-* Crafting Core
+* Simply Core
 * Mechanical Compactinator

+The laser rifle is crafted like this:
+`ADD PICTURE HERE LATER`
+And its ammunition is crafted like this:
+`ADD PICTURE HERE LATER`
+To use, first load in some ammunition by clicking the use button with it in your hand.
+To aim, switch the rifle into your offhand, and to fire, switch it back into your main hand and click the use button.

 Note that when firing close to straight down, the firer may be shot instead of the target.

 ## Variety Tweaks
 ###### Datapack Author: wompking
-This datapack adds a few tweaks into Minecraft
+This datapack adds a few tweaks into Minecraft.
 Its dependencies are:
 * Simply Core